Biden unveiling $1.9T plan to stem virus and steady economy

 Called the “American Rescue Plan,” the legislative proposal would meet Biden’s goal of administering 100 million vaccines by the 100th day of his administration, while advancing his objective of reopening most schools by the spring.
 On a parallel track, it would deliver another round of aid to stabilize the economy while the public health effort seeks the upper hand on the pandemic, said aides who described the plan ahead of a speech by Biden on Thursday evening.

 Biden has long held that economic recovery is inextricably linked with controlling the coronavirus.
 “Our work begins with getting COVID under control,” he declared in his victory speech.
-“We cannot repair the economy, restore our vitality or relish life’s most precious moments.”
+“We cannot repair the economy, restore our vitality or relish life’s most precious moments until we get it under control.”

 The plan comes as a divided nation is in the grip of the pandemic’s most dangerous wave yet.
 So far, more than 385,000 people have died of COVID-19 in the U.S. And government numbers out Thursday reported a jump in weekly unemployment claims, to 965,000, a sign that rising infections are forcing businesses to cut back and lay off workers.